izikeros/blog/content/posts/notes/python_add_parrent_directory_to_path.md

 citation_needed: false
 todo:
 ---
-Adding parent path with the modules to import is sometimes useful in jupyter notebooks.
+Adding a parent path with the modules to import is sometimes useful in Jupiter notebooks.

 ```python
 # Add parent directory to path